Five US citizens land in Qatar as part of US-Iran prisoner swap | Law-Order

 Five US citizens land in Qatar as part of US-Iran prisoner swap

-Five U.S. citizens left Iran and landed in Doha on Monday in a prisoner swap for five Iranians held in the United States and the transfer of $6 billion in Iranian funds in a rare deal between the long-time antagonists.

-Five U.S. citizens left Iran and landed in Doha on Monday in a prisoner swap for five Iranians held in the United States and the transfer of $6 billion in Iranian funds in a rare deal between the long-time antagonists.
-"Today, five innocent Americans who were imprisoned in Iran are finally coming home," U.S. President Joe Biden said in a statement, adding they "will soon be reunited with their loved ones—after enduring years of agony, uncertainty, and suffering."
+Five U.S. citizens left Iran and landed in Doha on Monday in a prisoner swap for five Iranians held in the United States and the transfer of $6 billion in Iranian funds in a rare moment of cooperation between the long-time antagonists.
+"Today, five innocent Americans who were imprisoned in Iran are finally coming home," U.S. President Joe Biden said in a statement, shortly before the U.S. detainees descended the stairs of a Qatari jet to be embraced by U.S. diplomats.

-A fourth U.S. citizen was also released into house arrest, while a fifth was already under house arrest.
-Their identities have not been disclosed.
 Iranian officials have named the five Iranians released by the U.S. as Mehrdad Moin-Ansari, Kambiz Attar-Kashani, Reza Sarhangpour-Kafrani, Amin Hassanzadeh and Kaveh Afrasiabi.
+Iranian media identified the two men who landed at Doha as Moin-Ansari and Sarhangpour-Kafrani.
 Two Iranian officials previously said that Afrasiabi would remain in the United States but had not mentioned others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)